-- Cash transfers reduced the prevalence of hazardous child labour by 9.3 percentage points.
+- Cash transfers reduced the prevalence of hazardous child labour by 9.3 percentage points, a reduction of 20%.
 We cannot see a significant effect on the severity of child labour.

 - Children's material wellbeing improved, as measured by basic material needs items owned by a child.